Skip to main content

 "MarineTraffic" would be clear in this case

 The configuration is already completed here, and you can save the setting by clicking OK.
 In the next step, you can enter the coordinates of your station so that the software's statistics can also display the range.
+This is not recommended for stations sharing data from vessels, as the position is not updated.

 • Adjust the settings in the Miscellaneous tab for the maximum distance calculation within the software statistics